 Central Management and Advisory team members have senior experience, high level integrity and extraordinary professional track records.

 At this time Avalon’s Central Management and Advisory Council is in the process of expanding.
 We will be featuring the existing and new team members of Avalon Council on the website shortly.
-We will make an announcement through Avalon Quest E-Newsletter when the profiles of all team members are available.
+For Avalon project clients, partners and funding agencies, we have a comprehensive document featuring the profiles of all core team members, available upon request.